-But do you know which strategy seems to ALWAYS help my clients get a lot closer to their target ACT scores….no matter HOW many points they’re aiming to improve by?
-It’s my concise but crucial hack for the Double Passage (or “Paired Passage”) in the ACT’s Reading section!
+And I’ve found that one strategy almost ALWAYS helps my clients get a lot closer to their target scores….no matter HOW many points they’re aiming to raise their scores by.
+It’s my simple but impactful hack for the Double Passage (aka the “Paired Passage”) in the ACT’s Reading section!

-In fact, if a student only needs to increase their ACT Reading score by answering 3-5 more questions correctly (and thereby raise their ACT Reading section score anywhere from 2 to 5 points!), the strategy outlined below in this post is the ONLY change they need to make to get there!
+In fact, if a student only needs to raise their ACT Reading section score by somewhere from 2 to 5 points, the strategy outlined below in this post can be the ONLY change they need to make to get there!

-This really is quite remarkable.
-Increasing the ACT Reading section score by much more than that usually requires us to completely overhaul the way a student even approaches reading a passage on the ACT! (…which takes considerably more work, but is ultimately worth the effort.
-I DO have my tried-and-true methods up my sleeve, but it takes time to figure out which one(s) is best for each particular high schooler!)
+It’s incredible stuff.
+Increasing the ACT Reading section score by much more than that usually requires us to completely revise the way a student even approaches reading a passage on the ACT!
+(This takes considerably more work, but is ultimately worth the effort.
+I DO have no-fail methods to improve in that scenario, but it does take more time to figure out which one(s) is best for each particular test-taker.)

 ARTICLE CONTENTS